🧠 The Fluency Myth: It's Not About Perfect Grammar

 ⚠️ Why Generic Word Lists Slow You Down

 Generic vocabulary apps give everyone the same words in the same order.
 This works fine at A1-A2.
-But from B1 onwards, the words that matter most to YOU are the ones in the books you're reading, the podcasts you're listening to, and the conversations you're having.
+But from B1 onwards, the words that matter most to YOU are the ones in the books you're reading, the series you're watching, and the conversations you're having.

 Studying words from a generic list that you'll never encounter in your actual content wastes time.
 Worse, without context, those words don't stick—you learn them, forget them, and have to relearn them.